QuentinRa/blog.quentinra.dev/info/js/web/window.md

 ## Storage

-You may use the ``localStorage`` to store data in Javascript, that you can use on another page.
+You may use the ``localStorage`` to store data in JavaScript, which you can use on another page.

 ```js
 // get the value for it's key, null if not found